2000 San Francisco 49ers season

 The 2000 San Francisco 49ers season was the franchise's 51st season in the National Football League (NFL) and their 55th overall.
 Jerry Rice entered the 2000 season as the oldest player in the league at the wide receiver position.
-At the end of the year, however, with the emergence of Terrell Owens, Rice decided to leave the team after sixteen seasons to join the Raiders.
-Running back Charlie Garner would join Rice in Oakland.
+At the end of the year, however, with the emergence of Terrell Owens, Rice decided to leave the 49ers after sixteen seasons to join the Oakland Raiders for the 2001 season, marking the first season since 1984 that Rice would not be on the opening day roster.
+Running back Charlie Garner would later join Rice in Oakland, marking the first season since 1998, when he was with the team that drafted him, the Philadelphia Eagles, that Garner would not be on the opening day roster either.

 The 49ers improved from 4–12 in 1999 to 6–10, but still suffered back-to-back losing seasons for the first time since their four consecutive losing seasons from 1977 to 1980.

-This for first time since 1986 Steve Young was not on the opening day roster who retired after the 1999 season, the 49ers fully relied on second-year quarterback Jeff Garcia, who enjoyed his best year and was named to the Pro Bowl at the end of this season.
+This was the first season since 1986 that Steve Young was not on the opening day roster, as he retired after the 1999 season due to a season-and career-ending concussion against the Arizona Cardinals in Week 3 of that season.
+Without Young taking the reins in San Francisco anymore, the 49ers fully relied on second-year quarterback Jeff Garcia, who enjoyed his best year and was named to the Pro Bowl at the end of the season.

+This would also be the final season for the 49ers under the ownership of Eddie DeBartolo Jr., as he would sell the team to his sister Denise and her husband John York after the season.